Start a new story at Penn State Beaver

 Students are eligible to transfer to Penn State Beaver if they:

-- Are in good academic standing at your previous college(s)
+- Are in good academic standing at their previous colleges.

-- Have attempted or will have attempted 18 or more semester hours of college course work at a regionally accredited college/university before enrolling at Penn State
+- Have attempted or will have attempted 18 or more semester hours of college course work at a regionally accredited college or university before enrolling at Penn State.

 What we offer